TiagoDGomes/pnm2ppa-win32/steps.md

     [ ... ]
     07/06/2003  10:46 PM         1,190,590 hash_ink.c

 Start a new visual studio project for pnm2ppa, make it an empty Win32 console application.
-Add all the C files to the project, including the new hash_ink.c.
+Add all the C files to the project, including the new *hash_ink.c*.

 Download a copy of GNU's gengetopt.
-Untar and grab a copy of getopt.c, getopt1.c and gnugetopt.h.
+Untar and grab a copy of *getopt.c*, *getopt1.c* and *gnugetopt.h*.
 Add all three files to the Visual Studio project.

-In global.h, add
+In *global.h*, add

     #define MAXPATHLEN	1024